-- TRADES a subset of non-controllable power purchases data from 1/1/2012 to 12/31/2012 inclusive was extracted and sent via Excel to ICF by Grady Kaough (via Rick Johnson). - SOC a subset of power purchases data from 1/1/2012 to 12/31/2012 inclusive was extracted and sent via Excel to ICF by Cameron Warren (via Rick Johnson).
+- TRADES a subset of non-controllable power purchases data from 1/1/2013 to 12/31/2013 inclusive was extracted and sent via Excel to ICF by Grady Kaough.. - ISB (Intra-system billing) Purchased power data was sent by Charles John.